tlswg/tls13-spec/draft-ietf-tls-tls13.md

 endpoint: Either the client or server of the connection.

-handshake: An initial negotiation between client and server that establishes the parameters of their transactions.
+handshake: An initial negotiation between client and server that establishes the parameters of their subsequent interactions.

 peer: An endpoint.
-When discussing a particular endpoint, "peer" refers to the endpoint that is remote to the primary subject of discussion.
+When discussing a particular endpoint, "peer" refers to the endpoint that is not the primary subject of discussion.

 receiver: An endpoint that is receiving records.

 sender: An endpoint that is transmitting records.

-session: An association between a client and a server resulting from a handshake.

 server: The endpoint which did not initiate the TLS connection.

-##  Major Differences from TLS 1.2
+##  Change Log

+RFC EDITOR PLEASE DELETE THIS SECTION.

 (*) indicates changes to the wire protocol which may require implementations
     to update.

+draft-20

+- Add "post_handshake_auth" extension to negotiate post-handshake authentication (*).

+- Shorten labels for HKDF-Expand-Label so that we can fit within one compression block (*).

+- Define how RFC 7250 works (*).

+- Re-enable post-handshake client authentication even when you do PSK.
+  The previous prohibition was editorial error.

+- Remove cert_type and user_mapping, which don't work on TLS 1.3 anyway.

+- Added the no_application_protocol alert from {{!RFC7301}} to the list of extensions.

+- Added discussion of traffic analysis and side channel attacks.

+draft-19

+- Hash context_value input to Exporters (*)

+- Add an additional Derive-Secret stage to Exporters (*).

+- Hash ClientHello1 in the transcript when HRR is used.
+This reduces the state that needs to be carried in cookies. (*)

+- Restructure CertificateRequest to have the selectors in extensions.
+This also allowed defining a "certificate_authorities" extension which can be used by the client instead of trusted_ca_keys (*).

+- Tighten record framing requirements and require checking of them (*).

+- Consolidate "ticket_early_data_info" and "early_data" into a single
+  extension (*).

+- Change end_of_early_data to be a handshake message (*).

+- Add pre-extract Derive-Secret stages to key schedule (*).

+- Remove spurious requirement to implement "pre_shared_key".

+- Clarify location of "early_data" from server (it goes in EE, as indicated by the table in S 10).

+- Require peer public key validation

+- Add state machine diagram.

 draft-18